-For example, the 8 months sleep regression is sometimes referred to as the 9 month sleep regression, or even 10 month sleep regression.
+For example, the 8 month sleep regression is sometimes referred to as the 9 or 10 month sleep regression.

 Remember that comparison is the thief of joy, so don’t measure your own baby’s sleep against that of a friend’s or relative’s; all babies are different and the bottom line is that babies are not designed to sleep for long periods of time.
 If you know a young baby who is sleeping through the night, bear in mind that they’ll be the exception and not the rule.